-In many cases, property damage to the vehicles involved is significant, and in some cases, a car may even be totaled.
-When you are involved in a motor vehicle accident that is not your fault and your vehicle sustains damages, the at-fault driver’s insurance company owes several obligations to you.
-An experienced Phoenix auto property damage lawyer at Hirsch & Lyon Accident Law can help you recover the compensation you rightfully deserve.
+In many cases, property damage to the vehicles involved is significant.
+In some cases, a car may even be totaled.
+When you are involved in a motor vehicle accident that is not your fault and your vehicle sustains damages.
+The at-fault driver’s insurance company owes several obligations to you.
+An experienced Phoenix auto property damage lawyer at Hirsch & Lyon Accident Law can help.
+We will help you recover the compensation you rightfully deserve.
 Not only do we promise legal expertise that you can trust, we also offer reduced pricing for our clients.

 What Kind of Compensation Can You Expect for Your Auto Property Damage Claim?

 - When the car can be repaired.
-If your vehicle is deemed repairable, the insurance company must cover the costs to fix it and provide you with substitute transportation while your car is in the shop.
+If your vehicle is deemed repairable, the insurance company must cover the costs to fix it.
+As well as provide you with substitute transportation while your car or motorcycle is in the shop.
 It is important to understand that you have the right to choose the auto body shop that will perform the repairs.
 This type of claim is a property damage liability claim that will be assessed against the at-fault driver’s insurance company.
 In some instances, the vehicle may need to be towed and/or stored which results in additional property damage-related expenses.
 These expenses are also the responsibility of the at-fault driver’s insurance company.

 - When the car cannot be repaired.
 In some situations, it is not economically feasible to repair a vehicle that has been damaged in a crash.
 This is commonly referred to as a “total loss.”
 Insurance companies differ in how they determine whether a vehicle is totaled.
 Many companies use a 75% rule when labeling a car as a total loss.
 This generally means that if the damages to your car are equal to or greater than 75 percent of its value, the car will be deemed totaled.
-In these situations, the at-fault party’s insurance company will be required to pay you the fair market value of your car plus sales tax, storage and towing fees, if applicable, and additional compensation for the loss of use of your vehicle from the date it became disabled up until the time the company pays you for your loss.
+In these situations, the at-fault party’s insurance company will be required to pay you the fair market value of your car.
+In addition to sales tax, storage and towing fees, if applicable, and additional compensation for the loss of use of your vehicle.
+From the date it became disabled up until the time the company pays you for your loss.

 How Does the Insurance Company Determine Fair Market Value of Your Car?